hygeos/polymer/README.md

 #### 2.3.4 MSI/Sentinel-2

-The name of the level1 product is the name of the granule directory.
+The name of the level1 product refers to the path to the granule (in the "GRANULE/" directory).

 Example: